-World of Warcraft changes the colour and increases the size of a monster to indicate that it is a higher level.
 Nearly every zone has some version of a wolf or boar to kill.

 As humanoids go, nearly every zone has some version of a gnoll or murloc.
 They are just everywhere!

-Somewhat averted in expansions as the developers go through a good deal of work to create a few "unique" creatures for each expansion (especially the alien planet Outland).
+In later expansions, the developers go through a good deal of work to create a few "unique" creatures for each expansion (especially the alien planet Outland).
 Still, you're unlikely to hit a zone that doesn't have at least two or three models you've seen before.

 They have even hung a lampshade on the practice with a quest in Evendim, in which you are sent out for your umpteenth "kill me some boars" quest.
 It doesn't actually tell you to kill the boars, just look for some.
 This is important in that there are no boars in Evendim.

 Which was further lampshaded in a later introduced dungeon in Evendim, where you actually can encounter boars.
 If you kill one, a quest starter item will drop giving you the quest to finally bring the original questgiver his boarmeat.

 EverQuest used this extensively.
 It may have been possible to fight a "variety" of Skeletons — sharing one model and possibly one texture (with Palette Swaps) — all the way from level 1 to max level.

 Everquest II has some sort of skeleton or zombie in almost every zone.